ChargrilledChook/tic-tac-toe/README.md

 * Add simple / random AI
 * Add smarter AI
 * Add ability to reset on end of game
-* Add repl.it link
+* Add repl.it link DONE
 * Add slightly more polish, ie more detailed instructions, a welcome message etc

 ### Code Refactoring

-* A pass on public / private methods
+* A pass on public / private methods DONE
 * Reduce size of Referee class?
+DONE
 * Separate objects into different files?
 DONE
-* More efficient / clean implementation of win condition, smaller case statement
+* More efficient / clean implementation of win condition, smaller case statement DONE

 ## Reflections

 Output seems perfect, unsure about the quality of the input.

+### Testing

+### Testing Refactor

 ### Successes